exonum/exonum-doc/src/get-started/design-overview.md

   applied to the data storage

-As transactions include operations on the key-value storage such as creating new value, or updating already saved values, the actual data storage state can be restored completely from the transaction log.
+As transactions include operations on the key-value storage such as creating a new value, or updating already saved values, the actual data storage state can be restored completely from the transaction log.
 When a new node in the Exonum network appears, it loads already generated blocks and applies their transactions to the data